This secret code gets you £200 off the Dyson airwrap for Black Friday

 “Despite looking complex, using it was super simple and straightforward,” Lucy said in her review.
 “It dried and smoothed hair quickly and easily, with minimal effort needed.
 And the round brush was also a welcome addition here too, as our tester loved using it to dry her hair for a blowdry-esque finish – this is something that she would usually have to use a hairdryer and straighteners to achieve,” she added.

-Looking for more pre-Black Friday beauty deals?
+Looking for more Black Friday beauty deals?
 Our shopping experts have rounded up the best offers now or follow Black Friday live updates